proxmox/proxmox-backup/docs/system-booting.rst

   # proxmox-boot-tool init /dev/sda2

-Afterwards `/etc/kernel/proxmox-boot-uuids`` should contain a new line with the UUID of the newly added partition.
+Following this, `/etc/kernel/proxmox-boot-uuids`` should contain a new line with the UUID of the newly added partition.
 The ``init`` command will also automatically trigger a refresh of all configured ESPs.

 .. _systembooting-proxmox-boot-refresh:

-Updating the configuration on all ESPs
+Updating the Configuration on all ESPs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To copy and configure all bootable kernels and keep all ESPs listed in ``/etc/kernel/proxmox-boot-uuids`` in sync you just need to run:
+To copy and configure all bootable kernels and keep all ESPs listed in ``/etc/kernel/proxmox-boot-uuids`` in sync, you just need to run:

 .. code-block:: console

   # proxmox-boot-tool refresh

-(The equivalent to running ``update-grub`` systems with ``ext4`` or ``xfs`` on root).
+(Equivalent to running ``update-grub`` on systems with ``ext4`` or ``xfs`` on root).

-This is necessary should you make changes to the kernel commandline, or want to sync all kernels and initrds.
+This is necessary after making changes to the kernel commandline, or if you want to sync all kernels and initrds.

 ..
 NOTE:: Both ``update-initramfs`` and ``apt`` (when necessary) will automatically trigger a refresh.

-Kernel Versions considered by ``proxmox-boot-tool``
+Kernel Versions Considered by ``proxmox-boot-tool``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following kernel versions are configured by default:

-* the currently running kernel
+* The currently running kernel
-* the version being newly installed on package updates
+* The version being newly installed on package updates
-* the two latest already installed kernels
+* The two latest, already installed kernels
-* the latest version of the second-to-last kernel series (e.g. 5.0, 5.3), if applicable
+* The latest version of the second-to-last kernel series (e.g. 5.0, 5.3), if applicable
-* any manually selected kernels
+* Any manually selected kernels

-Manually keeping a kernel bootable
+Manually Keeping a Kernel Bootable
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Should you wish to add a certain kernel and initrd image to the list of bootable kernels use ``proxmox-boot-tool kernel add``.
+Should you wish to add a certain kernel and initrd image to the list of bootable kernels, use ``proxmox-boot-tool kernel add``.

-For example run the following to add the kernel with ABI version ``5.0.15-1-pve`` to the list of kernels to keep installed and synced to all ESPs:
+For example, run the following to add the kernel with ABI version ``5.0.15-1-pve`` to the list of kernels to keep installed and synced to all ESPs:

 .. code-block:: console